Karlitoyo/Regulatory-lending-ethDublin24/README.md

 - **KYC**: The lender and the borrower should be correctly identified and verified before deposting and withdrawing stablecoins / CBDC tokens / crypto-assets.
 - **AML**: Anti-Money Laundering (AML) legislation ensures that the sources of money or funds are legitimate.
 - **CFT**: Combating Financing of Terrorism (CFT) legislation makes sure that the recipients of the money or funds are not involved in terrorism.
 The system should verify that the circulation of stablecoins / CBDC tokens is made in the legitimate way.
+## Risk Mitigation
+- Lending that uses volatile assets like cryptocurrencies or certain types of collateral inherently carries several risks.
+Like Collateral Depreciation Risk, Liquidity Risk and others.
+In order to mitigate the risks we have strategies and models to estimate potential asset depreciation and incorporate that risk into the loan interest rate to mitigate the risk of defaults due to collateral depreciation.
+A few such strategies are, Over-Collateralization, Automated Liquidation Mechanisms, Frequent Valuations and Margin Calls.

+- Our Model would be Combining Historical Volatility with Moving Average: Combining both historical volatility and moving average methods provides a balanced view that accounts for short-term fluctuations and long-term trends.

 ## Flow of Artefact
 1. Lender deposits `stablecoins / CBDC tokens` into our platform and an `NFT` is generated as receipt.
 2. Borrower deposits his/her `crypto asset` as collateral to gain `stablecoins / CBDC` tokens and an `NFT` is generated as receipt.